Tenant obligation: home insurance covering rental risks

 The total amount that the tenant must refund to you must be entered on the notice of maturity and on the rent receipt.

-You must terminate as soon as possible the insurance you have taken on behalf of the tenant:
+You must terminate as soon as possible the insurance you have taken on behalf of the tenant, at the following times:

-• when the tenant provides you with an insurance certificate "rental risks"
+• When the tenant gives you a certificate of insurance "rental risks"

 The lessee must refund you the portion of the premium required by the insurer until the termination of the contract.